metzmitchell/rowan-remodeler-playbook/docs/02-systems-and-organization/07-explain-key-documents.md

 ---
-title: "7: Explain Key Documents"
+title: "Explain Key Documents SOP"
-description: "A guide for explaining the purpose and usage of essential project documents to the client."
+description: "Reference: A guide for explaining the purpose and usage of essential project documents to the client.
+Use this SOP when onboarding clients to ensure they understand all shared documents."
-tags: ["systems", "sop", "active"]
+tags: ["systems", "reference", "sop"]
 last_updated: "2025-12-18"
 ---

-# Explain Key Documents
+# Explain Key Documents SOP

 ## Documents